 How to Smoke Corn on the Cob

-How to smoke corn on the cob perfectly a Traeger or electric smoker.
-Tender fresh sweet corn in the husk or out makes the perfect side dish.
+How to smoke corn on the cob with husk or without husks on a Traeger or electric smoker.
+Tender fresh sweet corn on the cob makes the perfect side dish.

 Prep: 5 minutes